dwrench07/dsi-python-workshop/day3/matt-notes.md

 ### OrderedDict

-The `OrderedDict` type is a dictionary that remembers te order that keys are added.
-While a basic dictionary has no order - iterating over a regular dictinary will access the key, values in a random order, iterating through a `OrderedDict` will access the keys in the same order that they were added.
+The `OrderedDict` type is a dictionary that remembers the order that keys are added.
+While a basic dictionary has no order - iterating over a regular dictionary will access the key, values in a random order, iterating through a `OrderedDict` will access the keys in the same order that they were added.

 Your task is to **implement an ordered dictionary**.
-Here are some qustions to ask yourself:
+Here are some questions to ask yourself:

   - What data will you store on each instance.
 Clearly you need a `dictionary`, just like in `defaultdict`.
 How are you going to remember the order that keys were added to the dictionary?
   - What methods will you need to implement.
 Which one is the important one, i.e., the one that adds the new and interesting behaviour?